State-by-state guide to keeping kids safe online

 Missouri

-Requires public school and public libraries with public access computers to either (a) equip the computer with software or a service to restrict minors’ access to material that is pornographic for minors, or (b) develop a policy that establishes measures to restrict minors from gaining access to such material.
+Requires public schools and public libraries with public access to computers to either a) equip the computer with software or a service to restrict minors’ access to material that is pornographic for minors, or b) develop a policy that establishes measures to restrict minors from gaining access to such material.

 Montana